TODO

 Defining the structure

-We suggest starting from the bottom to the top.
-You should identify similar items and put these items into an item group.
-The reason is that not every item is unique, so you can cover these similar items by defining common data on the item group level, and Pimics will inherit these data (features, texts, etc.) into items.
-An appropriate example of an item group would be the kind of product with multiple variations differing by color or size, like a T-shirt in the garments industry.
+We suggest starting from the bottom and working upward.
+You should identify similar items and put them into an Item Group.
+The reason is that not every item is unique, so you can cover similar items by defining common data on the Item Group level, and Pimics then inherits that data, such as features and texts, into items.
+A typical example of an Item Group would be a product with multiple variations that differ by color or size, such as a T-shirt in the garment industry.

-The same you should do for item groups into product groups, product groups into chapters, etc.
+Do the same for item groups into product groups, product groups into chapters, etc.

 Note

-The following steps describe the most straightforward process to create a simple structure, but there are more efficient ways if your structure is complex, see Define structure
+The following steps describe the most straightforward process for creating a simple structure, but there are more efficient options if your structure is complex.
+See Define structure.

-1. Using Alt+Q, search for items and open the relevant link, or access Product information > Items.
-Open an item card
+- Using Alt+Q, search for Items and open the relevant link, or access Product Information > Items.
+Open an item card.

-2. Under the the Pimics – General FastTab you must define the field Standard Item Group
+- Under the Pimics – General FastTab, define the Standard Item Group field.

-3. Choose from existing item groups in the dropdown, or create a new item group using the New button.
-Whenever you are creating a new item group, you must fill in the Code and Description
+- Choose from the existing item groups in the dropdown, or create a new Item Group by using the New button.
+When you create a new Item Group, you must fill in the Code and Description fields.

-1. This way it is possible to create the structure for all categories.
-The item group card contains the Standard Product Group field, the product group card contains the Standard Chapter field, and so on
+- In the same way, you can create the structure for all categories.
+The Item Group card contains the Standard Product Group field, the Product Group card contains the Standard Chapter field, and so on.

-2. Using Alt+Q, search for item groups and open the relevant link, or access Product information > Item Groups.
-Open an item group card
+- Using Alt+Q, search for Item Groups and open the relevant link, or access Product Information > Item Groups.
+Open an Item Group card.

-3. Go to the FastTab Pimics – General and define the Standard Product Group for the current item group (same situation as on the item card)
+- Go to the Pimics – General FastTab and define the Standard Product Group for the current Item Group.
+This works the same way as on the item card.

 Repeat this process to work your way through the structure until you have defined the standard parent category for each level.